Gleason Audubon Wildlife Sanctuary

 Once the old roofing material was removed, an inspection of the main structure found it to be in excellent condition.
 As part of the new roof, translucent panels were placed strategically in the roof, allowing sunlight to penetrate into the cabin and brighten up the room.
 The construction went very well, and CVAS members are very pleased with the work.
 It looks great!

-Do stop up to Gleason for a nice spring walk on our trails and see the nice new green roof on our cabin!
+Do visit Gleason for a nice walk on our trails and see the progress of ongoing improvements to the cabin!

 More Images of the Sanctuary